SAP Negotiations

 Document the cap.
 Example: โ€œThe subscription fee for the renewal term shall increase by no more than 3% from the fee immediately preceding the year.โ€ Cover each component (if different modules, perhaps cap each so they donโ€™t raise one by zero and another by 10 and claim 5% overall).

 Lastly, write the renewal in advance.
-Even with a cap, you may want to negotiate down if usage changes.
+Even with a cap, you may want to negotiate a lower rate if usage changes.
 But at least with a cap, you know your worst-case scenario and can budget accordingly.
-Itโ€™s about preventing sticker shock and keeping SAP pricing predictable over the long haul.
+Itโ€™s about preventing sticker shock and maintaining predictable SAP pricing over the long term.

 19. Consider Bundling and Volume Deals (Enterprise Agreements) Carefully

-Overview:ย SAP often encourages consolidating purchases into a larger deal, possibly an Enterprise License Agreement (ELA) or a volume purchase across multiple products, dangling bigger discounts for a bigger commitment.
+Overview:ย SAP often encourages consolidating purchases into a larger deal, such as an Enterprise License Agreement (ELA) or a volume purchase across multiple products, offering bigger discounts for a bigger commitment.

-This can be positive (higher discount, simplified contract) but risky if it leads to buying things you donโ€™t need (shelfware) or locking you into a bundle.
+This can be positive (higher discount, simplified contract), but it’s also risky if it leads to buying things you donโ€™t need (shelfware) or locking you into a bundle.

 Approach bundling strategically: Use it to get discounts on genuinely needed software, but donโ€™t let it balloon your spending on โ€œnice-to-havesโ€ that lack ROI.